inderjit303/32-bit-SRAM-/README.md

 4. 6T SRAM cell and
 5. Sense amplifier circuit implemented in analog domain using eSim.

 The project is about building a 32-bit SRAM memory array, using 130nm CMOS technology and modular design approach.
-The functional block diagram of 32 bit SRAM is shown in fig 1
+The functional block diagram of 32 bit SRAM is shown in fig 1.
+After creation of the all the symbols using sub-circuit feature in eSim, interconnection of the Decoder and the 1-Bit SRAMs will be implemented  to create the 8-Bit SRAM and then create another sub circuit symbol for four such 8 bit SRAM to interconnect address decoder and 32 bit SRAM.

 <p align="center">
 <img src="https://user-images.githubusercontent.com/99788755/194718005-4117a875-6010-48e6-9486-85eff340662a.png">
 </p>
 <p align="center">
-Fig 2.
+Fig 1.
 Functional block for 32 bit SRAM cell
 </p>

 <p align="center">